attidack/Weather-Dashboard-/README.md

 Website created for U of U bootcamp week 6 Challenge:

-simple weather dashboard that tells you the forcast for today as well as the next 5 days.  keeps a search history for reference back to other cities.
+simple weather dashboard that tells you the forecast for today as well as the next 5 days.  keeps a search history for reference back to other cities.

 ## Table of Contents